 Top Tips: HTML Email

 A bespoke HTML email gives the ability to customise formatting, colours and layout to make an email visually more interesting than a plain text email.
 By using this approach, there is a higher chance a recipient will be enticed to engage with the content and therefore, is one of the top tools still widely used in marketing campaigns.
-However, there are certain rules to abide by when designing and building a HTML email as most mailing systems have different set ups when it comes to sending and receiving emails.
-These will affect how a HTML email is displayed on different email clients.
+However, there are certain rules to abide by when designing and building an HTML email, as most mailing systems have different setups when it comes to sending and receiving emails.
+These will affect how an HTML email is displayed on different email clients.
 Follow these top tips to maximise the best engagement.

-Call-to-Action (CTA) should be placed at the start of an email as the majority of recipients will likely only view the top portion of an email.
-By placing CTAs at the start, increases the chances of engaging the recipient into reading the remainder of the email and/or acting upon it.
+Call to action (CTA) should be placed at the start of an email as the majority of recipients will likely only view the top portion of an email.
+By placing CTAs at the start, this increases the chances of engaging the recipient into reading the remainder of the email and/or acting upon it.